 Layered cookware is called clad–think of those lovely, and costly, All-Clad pots and pans.
 Typically, stainless steel surrounds a sandwich of other metals, such as aluminum or copper.
 The inert stainless steel provides the cooking surface, while the aluminum or copper improves the heat conductivity.

-Just like Grandma used for those delicious casseroles, glass is still one of the most inert of all cookware, meaning that it doesn’t leach metals or other ingredients into the food.
+Just like Grandma used for those delicious casseroles, glass is still one of the most inert of all cookware, meaning that it does not leach metals or other ingredients into the food, however research does show even glass may contain lead (which we all know is very harmful to our bodies).
 Glass cannot be recycled in its true form.
 They can be bought used and depending on the quality, can be versatile enough to serve multiple functions.
 Their longevity is limited by breakage.

 This line of cookware boasts a new non-stick material called Thermolon.
 It is being billed as the first environment-friendly, PFOA-free, PTFE-free non-stick cookware and uses a ceramic-based nano non-stick technology.
 It has earned a Good Housekeeping Seal, has been endorsed by hunky celebrity chef Todd English, and the 6-piece set is relatively affordable.
 There is debate on nanotechnology’s safety because of the new-ness of these pans and the lack of testing with it.